trooperandz/Basic-Portfolio/README.md

 # There are two different sets of files, with the following subject matter and contents:

-1. Full-screen width layout with header and footer stretching the entire page (better aesthetics):
+1. Full-screen , fluid grid layout (responsive characteristics):
  * index.html
  * portfolio.html
  * contact.html